The Priority Order for Appointment

 A person is not qualified to serve as a personal representative who is: 1.
 Under the age of majority as defined in section 1-215.
 2. A person whom the court finds unsuitable in formal proceedings.
 3. A foreign corporation.

 A.R.S. § 14-3203(F)Anyone entitled to priority under positions two through five may also nominate a qualified person to serve in their place.
-This flexibility helps families choose someone practical for the role, even if that person would not otherwise have priority under the statute.
+This flexibility helps families choose someone practical for the role, even if that person would not otherwise have priority.